Explaining the solubility of covalent compounds and miscible and immiscible liquids

 • This is because all the A...A, B...B and B...B interactions are all similar, i.e. they can all hydrogen bond with each other.

-• However, although the hydroxy O–H group is hydrophilic ('solvent liking') and readily hydrogen bonds with water, as well as itself, there is a counter trend of the hydrophobic ('solvent hating') alkyl group which disrupts the hydrogen bonds in water.
+• However, although the hydroxyl O–H group is hydrophilic ('solvent liking') and readily hydrogen bonds with water, as well as itself, there is a counter trend of the hydrophobic ('solvent hating') alkyl group which disrupts the hydrogen bonds in water.

 • Therefore, as the alkyl hydrocarbon chain increases in length, its greater hydrogen bond disruption results in a rapidly decreasing solubility so that by the time you reach octanol all successive alcohols are effectively insoluble.